 But amid the tragedy and sadness, we receive daily glimpses of hope and happiness—moments when our spirits are lifted and we’re reminded of the generosity and kindness of others.
 The following is a mixture of tales, both personal and newsworthy, that restored our faith in humanity.

-Los Angeles resident Mohamed Bzeek, 62, encompasses what it means to be selfless.
-He has taken in terminally ill children who are in the L.A. foster care system for the past 20 years—initially with his wife, Dawn, and now alone since her death in 2014.
+Los Angeles resident Mohamed Bzeek encompasses what it means to be selfless.
+He has taken in terminally ill children who are in the L.A. foster care system for over 20 years—initially with his wife, Dawn, and now alone since her death in 2014.

-Bzeek, originally from Libya, has cared for 40 children throughout the past two decades and currently takes care of a 6-year-old girl who is blind, deaf and paralyzed.
-He says that although he knows she cannot see or hear him, he always holds her and talks to her so she knows she’s not alone in the world.
+Bzeek, originally from Libya, has cared for over 80 children, including a blind, deaf and paralyzed 6-year-old girl.
+He said that although she could see or hear him, he always held her and talked to her so she knew she was not alone in the world.

 A Sudanese woman, Alik, who was pregnant and had two young children in tow, arrived in Fort Worth, Texas, without her husband, Dyan, in 2012.
 Upon leaving their refugee camp in Egypt, Dyan wasn’t able to make the journey with his family because the couple had no official proof of their marriage with them.
 Alik was processed as a single mother, which bumped her to the top of the resettlement list, and her husband, a single man, was moved down to the bottom.